MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/fin-ops/get-started/embed-power-apps.md

 ## <a name="viewing-a-canvas-app"></a>Vinnusvæðaforrit skoðað

-Til að skoða innfellt vinnusvæðaforrit á síðu í Finance and Operations-forritum skal einfaldlega fara á síðu sem er með innfellt forrit.
+Til að skoða innfellt strigaforrit á síðu í Finance and Operations forritum, farðu bara á síðu sem hefur innfellt app.
 Munið að hægt er að opna forrit með því að nota hnappinn **Power Apps** á staðlaða aðgerðasvæðinu.
 Að öðrum kosti geta þær birst beint á síðunni sem nýr flipi eða flýtiflipi eða blað eða sem nýr hluti á vinnusvæði. Þegar notendur reyna fyrst að hlaða forriti á síðu verða þeir beðnir um að skrá sig inn. Þetta skref tryggir að notendur hafi viðeigandi heimildir til að nota forritið.

 ## <a name="editing-an-embedded-app"></a>Breyta innfelldu forriti